LSU-UE4/UE5-Level-Design/holodeck/README.md

 ##### `Step 10.`\|`UE5LD`| :large_blue_diamond:

-The one thing that is missing is visibility in the air.
-Normally there is a bit of haze, particles or fog that restricts your viewing distance.
-The final element that will help bring this scene together is [Exponential Height Fog](https://docs.unrealengine.com/5.0/en-US/exponential-height-fog-in-unreal-engine/).

->Exponential Height Fog creates more density in low places of a map and less density in high places.
-The transition is smooth, so you never get a hard cutoff as you increase altitude.
-Exponential Height Fog also provides two fog colors—one for the hemisphere facing the dominant directional light (or straight up if none exists), and another color for the opposite hemisphere. - [UE5 Manual](https://docs.unrealengine.com/5.0/en-US/exponential-height-fog-in-unreal-engine/).

 Select **Place Actor | Special Effect | Exponential Height Fog** and drag it into the level.